inbn/component-gallery/src/content/quote.md

 ## Usage guidelines

-- Including pull quotes on smaller devices can be difficult as everything has to fit within a narrow single column.
+- Including pull quotes outside of the main text column can be difficult on smaller devices, as text generally spans the full width of the screen.
-- Limit the number of pull quotes you use, so that they do not lose their impact.
+- Limit the number of pull quotes you use so that they do not lose their impact.
 - Use the right type of quote for the job: not every external quotation needs to be placed in a block quote; consider positioning shorter quotes inline.